Guillaume-Boutry/devops-tutorial/README.md

 To build the jvm docker image run this command from the project root:
 `docker build -f src/main/docker/Dockerfile.jvm -t registry.zouzland.com/boutry/devops-tutorial-jvm:latest .`

+You can override any configuration with environment variables, but you can also mount a yaml file to `/work/config/application.yaml`.

+Exemple of a yaml file in `src/main/resources/application.yaml`.

+You need to flatten the variables like this quarkus.datasource.url.

 To build this image, you need to connect to my private registry.

 `docker login registry.zouzland.com`